-The fly fishing guide schools are operated on the Big Horn River near Fort Smith, Montana and the Yellowstone River near Big Timber, Montana.
-Both are perfect rivers to train for both jet boating, and drift boat fishing.
+The fly fishing guide schools are operated on the Big Horn River near Fort Smith, Montana.
+The Bighorn River is perfect to train on for both jet boating, and drift boat fishing.

 By learning how to run a boat on these rivers, you will gain the experience and confidence needed to be both a jet boat, and drift boat guide.
 During our fly fishing guide school instructions, we will focus on reading water, driving techniques, rowing, and on-river outboard motor repairs.

 We will also show you how to deal with common jet boat problems such as water in your gas, draining your carburetors, repairing broken pull cords, bad spark plugs, etc. Being able to both drive a jet boat and to fix most problems on the river is an invaluable experience as a guide.
 This is a skill that very few, if any, new guides have when they apply for Jobs.